WilliamBonvini/ulmmcm/README.md

 # test
 1. run test.py script
 2. choose what scenario to test among those listed in the menu
+(results are already stored in results/test)